trufflesuite/trufflesuite.com/src/docs/vscode-ext/index.md

 For public preview, the current supported system requirements are shown below

-- Supported Operating Systems
+- Supported Operating Systems:
     - Windows 10
     - Mac OSX
-  - Python 2.7.15 - Please note, you must have Python installed into your `PATH` variable.
-Python does not add itself to the `PATH` variable by default.See our [FAQ](./FAQ) for more details.
+    - Ubuntu 20 (There maybe issues but with initial testing it looks stable)
-- Node 10.15.x
+- Node 14.0.x
 - Git 2.10.x

+Head to the [Installation Guide](./installation-guide.html) to get started!